 An internship of at least eight weeks in duration, with at least two credits of “Internship/Professional Experience.”
 For additional information including all forms and requirements, see the CAHNRS Internship Handbook.

-For specifics relating to internship courses in your program of study please refer to the CAHNRS Internship Courses Information Sheet.
+For specifics relating to internship courses in your program of study please refer to the list of CAHNRS Internship Courses.

 For quick reference to the items that you must turn in to complete your internship, see the Internship Requirements at a Glance.

 |Apparel, Merchandising, Design & Textiles||Shanna Pumphrey||509.335.8909|

 |School of Economics Sciences||Vicki McCracken||509.335.4728|

 |Viticulture and Enology – Pullman||Charlie Edwards||509.335.6612|